Psilocybin decriminalization in the United States: Decriminalization

 In May 2019, Denver, Colorado, became the first city in the United States to decriminalize psilocybin mushrooms after a ballot initiative narrowly won with 50.6% of the vote.
 The initiative did not legalize mushrooms but prohibited Denver from spending any resources to prosecute people for their use or possession.
-The law applies to adults over the age of 21, and psilocybin remained illegal in Colorado until the passing of Proposition 122 in November 2022.
+The law applies to adults aged 21 and over, and psilocybin remained illegal in the rest of Colorado until the official implementation of decriminalization in law across the whole state on December 27, 2022, after the passing of the state-wide Proposition 122 initiative on November 28, 2022.

-The following month in June 2019, thirty individuals testified to the city council in Oakland, California, about their prior experiences with psilocybin.
-Following the testimonies, the city council unanimously voted to decriminalize the drug, along with peyote.
+The following month in June 2019, 130 individuals testified over two days to the city council in Oakland, California, about their prior experiences with psilocybin and other entheogens.
+This was the origin of the Decriminalize Nature movement.
+Following the testimonies, the city council unanimously voted to decriminalize mushrooms with psilocybin and psilocin, along with other naturally derived psychedelics like plants with ibogaine, plant combinations similar to ayahuasca that have DMT, and plants with mescaline like peyote.

-In January 2020, Santa Cruz, California, voted unanimously to decriminalize the adult possession and cultivation of psilocybin.
+In January 2020, Santa Cruz, California, voted unanimously to decriminalize the adult possession and cultivation of psilocybin and other entheogens, supported by Decriminalize Nature Santa Cruz.
 Commercial sale of psilocybin is still illegal.

-In September 2020, the City Council of Ann Arbor, Michigan, voted unanimously in favor of a resolution declaring the investigation or arrest of anyone for planting, cultivating, purchasing, transporting, distributing, engaging in practices with or possessing entheogenic plants or plant compounds to be the city's lowest law enforcement priority.
+In September 2020, the City Council of Ann Arbor, Michigan, voted unanimously in favor of a resolution brought forward by Decriminalize Nature Ann Arbor declaring the investigation or arrest of anyone for planting, cultivating, purchasing, transporting, distributing, engaging in practices with or possessing entheogenic plants or plant compounds to be the city's lowest law enforcement priority.

 In November 2020, the state of Oregon became the first U.S. state to both decriminalize psilocybin and also legalize it for supervised non-medical use after Ballot Measures 109 and 110 passed.
 However, the Oregon Legislature repealed the decriminalization component of Ballot Measure 110 in 2024.
 Furthermore, following the passage of Measure 109 in 2020, multiple counties and cities voted to block its implementation.
 As of 2023, psilocybin therapy in Oregon is permitted in Benton, Columbia, Deschutes, Hood River, Jackson, Lane, Lincoln, Multnomah, Wasco, Washington, and Yamhill counties.